Key Takeaways

 According to Mike Walmsley, a hospitality consultant and instructor, safety and hygiene should be a part of the establishment’s culture and how it operates in the business.
 Apart from catering to the regulatory requirements, hygiene protocols must ‘make sense’ to the people following them:

 With a tool like GoAudits, you can do exactly that.
-Our hospitality audit software allows you to convert your hygiene protocols into an actionable list of items in the form of checklists.
+Our hospitality audit software allows you to convert your hotel cleaning protocols into an actionable list of items in the form of checklists.

 You can track individual checklist items and monitor performance over time to understand where your staff needs to focus more.
 You can set cleanliness KPIs and track their effectiveness through frequent audits and inspections.